English: Wolf Children

 Aired: Jun 25, 2012

-Producers: Madhouse Studios, VAP, Dentsu, Yomiuri Telecasting Corporation, FUNimation EntertainmentL, Kadokawa Shoten, Toho Company, Studio Chizu
+Producers: Madhouse, VAP, Dentsu, Yomiuri Telecasting Corporation, FUNimation EntertainmentL, Kadokawa Shoten, Toho Company, Studio Chizu

 Duration: 1 hr.
 57 min.